 We’re just at the end of the girolle season, but they’re too good not to mention.
-If you can get your hands on the last of this year’s wild Scottish girolles (also known as chanterelles), try to make the most of them before they’re gone.
+If you can get your hands on the last of this year’s wild Scottish girolles (also known as chanterelles), make the most of them before they’re gone.
 Don’t be tempted to pick them yourself unless you’re guided by a mushroom foraging expert.

 Check out our mushroom recipe collection.

-In a year where the summer is unsually hot, I worry that pear crops might be adversely affected, but according to Kent fruit farmers Perry Court Farm, it's quite the opposite.
+In a year where the summer is unsually hot, you may worry that pear crops might be adversely affected, but according to Kent fruit farmers Perry Court Farm, it's quite the opposite.
 ‘No frost damage in the spring means a good crop, a wet spring helps the initial growth, and a heatwave is good to bring them up to ripeness.’
 That means it’s a good year for British pears.

 Like apples, different varieties will be at their best at different times in the season.
 In November, Perry Court Farm recommends looking for Doyenne du Comice, Concorde and Conference pears.
 This sweet, sharp and herby pickled pear salad will complement a cheeseboard as it cuts through the richness.